-Art Walters believed in the UUCL because of what its mission was to all mankind.
+Art Walters believed in the Unitarian Universalist Church of Lancaster because of its mission to all mankind.
 His mission was much the same as the UUCL’s.
-We are a welcoming. nurturing community that celebrates our spiritual diversity.
-Commitment to or Unitarian Universalist principles inspires us to create positive change in the world.
-Art was a firm believer in the seven Unitarian Universalist principles.
+We are a welcoming, nurturing community that celebrates our spiritual diversity.
+Commitment to our Unitarian Universalist principles inspires us to create positive change in our world.

 History of Art Walters

 Art grew up very poor in a log cabin in Northwest North Carolina.
-He learned the world of business early in his childhood. raising sheep and selling the wool.
-Art’s first good job was at Firestone Rubber in California learning how to vulcanize tires.
+He learned the world of business early in his childhood, raising sheep and selling the wool.
+Art’s first good job was at Firestone Rubber in California, learning how to vulcanize tires.
 He took his knowledge and moved back to Lancaster to start his own tire business.
 Art bought his first car by accident, wanting the tires rather than the car.
 It was during the war and the rubber was more valuable than the car.
-Art went on to own a variety of businesses. from candy. properties, and even an island in the Chesapeake.
-He eventually started the Manheim Auto auction which all know is very successful even to this day.
+Art went on to own a variety of businesses, from candy and properties, to even an island in the Chesapeake.
+He eventually started the Manheim Auto auction which is very successful to this day.

 Art Walters’ success can be attributed to his uncanny ability in the business world and to the quality of his character.
-He believed that all people were equal: men, women, all races, religions. sexual identities. and nationalities.
-He was open to accept diversity of opinions and beliefs.
-He loved to debate and did not need to see a winner or loser but enjoyed the process of discussion and learning.
+He believed that all people were equal: men, women, all races, religions, sexual identities, and nationalities.
+He was open to accepting diversity of opinions and beliefs.
+He loved to debate and did not need to see a winner or loser, but enjoyed the process of discussion and learning.

 Walters Trust Applications

 - Be sure all requested information is included.